Find answers to commonly asked questions below.

 2) Stakeholder alignment for health system strengthening: We collaborate closely with public health authorities, local healthcare providers, NGOs, and other private sector initiatives.
 By aligning our efforts with national health priorities, we can ensure that our project is integrated into the broader health system.
 By encouraging sign-ups to national or local health insurance providers, we help channel additional funds into the health system and build additional capacity to increase the quality of care and service provision.

 3) Long-term value and targeted health programs for companies.
 Our platform easily integrates with and improves existing sustainability programs, such as living income accelerator initiatives by targeting the root cause of several sustainability challenges and providing a digital infrastructure for impact measurement.
-The program creates momentum at the sourcing origin by increasing farmer loyalty, productivity, and incomes, and at the same time provides an incentive for small-scale producers to offer long-term value to companies to engage in the program.
+The program creates momentum at the sourcing origin by increasing farmer loyalty, productivity, and incomes, and at the same time provides an incentive for producers and workers to offer long-term value to companies to engage in the program.